-Finally, to reduce error and improve coverage, data were also included where the input estimate spanned an interval longer than the output interval (e.g., up to a five month pair for the three month output).
-This inclusion slightly degrades the temporal resolution, but improves coverage and helps reduce errors.
-Weights are applied to data spanning more than three months to deemphasize their contribution, such that they only factor into estimates where coverage from other data is poor.
-As such, while the nominal, three month resolution is valid for most of the data set, the actual resolution can be lower in some regions.
+Finally, to reduce error and improve coverage, data were also included where the input estimate spanned an interval longer than the output interval - up to a 48-day pair for a one-month output period.
+This inclusion slightly degrades the temporal resolution but improves coverage and helps reduce errors.
+Weights are applied to data spanning more than one month to deemphasize their contribution, such that they only factor into estimates where coverage from other sources is poor.
+As such, while the nominal one month resolution is valid for most of the data set, the actual resolution can be lower in some regions.